Ananda in the Himalayas

 Ananda in the Himalayas is a luxury destination spa in Narendra Nagar, Uttarakhand, set in the Indian Himalayas.

-Set in a 100 acre Himalayan mountain estate set amidst sal forests, overlooking the river Ganges, close to the towns of Rishikesh and Muni Ki Reti, it was established in 2000, and was India's first destination spa.
+It is located in a 100 acre estate surrounded by sal forests, near the river Ganges, close to the towns of Rishikesh and Muni Ki Reti, it was established in 2000, and was India's first destination spa.
 Ananda focusses on Yoga and Ayurveda practices, combined with international spa therapies.
-The property includes the royal palace of Narendra Nagar, of the Maharaja of Tehri Garhwal (an Indian princely state), and the restored Viceregal Palace which was added to the palace in 1910–11 by the Maharaja for an expected visit of the Viceroy of India.
+The property includes the royal palace of Narendra Nagar, of the Maharaja of Tehri Garhwal, the restored Viceregal Palace was built in 1910–11 by the Maharaja for an expected visit of the Viceroy of India.
 Though the visit never materialized, the edifice remains, and went to accommodate the likes of Lord Mountbatten of Burma, a later Viceroy of India.

 In 2003 and 2007 it was considered one of the best spas in the world by The Telegraph and rated No. 1 destination spa in the world by Travel + Leisure magazine in 2008.